Unit03/tutorial/en/django_urls/README.md

 ![Url](images/url.png)

-Every page on the Internet needs its own URL.
+Every page on the Internet needs its own URL and serves two purposes - first one is to tell what server should your browser ask for a page and it's the first part of the URL - usually it's just after `http(s)://` and consists of the domain (or IP address) and optional port number (see `:8000`?) - you've read about that in [How the Internet works] section. :)

+Second part - everything after the first one - is more important to us now: it tells the server what page to serve us (you're right - it might be empty :) ).
 This way your application knows what it should show to a user who opens a URL.
-In Django we use something called `URLconf` (URL configuration).
-URLconf is a set of patterns that Django will try to match with the received URL to find the correct view.
+In Django we use something called `URLconf` (URL configuration) for that purpose.
+URLconf is a set of patterns that Django will try to match that _second_ part of the received URL with to find the correct view.
+From now on, when we  we will refer only to that second part as "URL".

 ## How do URLs work in Django?